-Voluntary Income Protection cover can provide you with a monthly income payment of up to either 50% or 75% of your salary (rounded up to the next \$100) to a maximum of \$30,000 per month payable for up to two years, up to age 65.
+Voluntary Income Protection cover can provide you with a monthly income payment of up to either 50% or 75% of your Ordinary Time Earnings to a maximum of \$30,000 per month payable for up to two years, up to age 65.
 The Automatic Acceptance Level (AAL) is \$8,000 per month.
-For cover in excess of the AAL, you will need to apply and be accepted by the insurer.
+Cover in excess of the AAL, will need to be accepted by the insurer.
 A waiting period of 90 days applies before you can claim a benefit, however you can apply to reduce your waiting period to 30 days.